 The initial public release was a success in that it garnered a lot of useful feedback.
 We tried to respond to all your concerns in the comments of the blog post but also collected and aggregated a FAQ of the most common questions.

-In future releases, we plan on revisiting this decision.
-The number one item on our roadmap is porting Tor Browser's updater patches (#14388) so that keeping Tor Messenger up-to-date is seamless and automatic.
+In the future, we plan to port Tor Browser's updater patches (#14388) so that keeping Tor Messenger up to date is seamless and automatic.
 We also plan to add a UI to make importing OTR keys and accounts from Pidgin, and other clients, as easy as possible (#16526).

 Please note that Tor Messenger is still in beta.
 The purpose of this release is to help test the application and provide feedback.
 At-risk users should not depend on it for their privacy and safety.